larspli/FirstPrinciplesOfMath/index.md

 _First Principles of Math_ is a free text book (PDF) introducing the basic concepts of math, namely

-- Integer, rational and irrational numbers
+- Integers and rational and irrational numbers
 - The elementary operations
 - Fractions
 - Negative numbers
 - Geometry
 - Algebra
+- Equations
 - Functions

 ### Files